hepplerj/Dissertation/ch5.dissertation.Heppler.md

 failed, and the system normally monitoring incoming chemicals had not been routinely checked.
-Concerned about the size of the leak, the construction crew reported their finding to Fairchild and the Great Oakes Water Company, which operated drinking water wells nearby that serviced several thousand residents.
+Concerned about the size of the leak, the construction crew reported their finding to Fairchild and the Great Oaks Water Company, which operated drinking water wells nearby that serviced several thousand residents.
 The water company closed the wells immediately.
 Tests confirmed that an industrial solvent containing the carcinogen 1,1,1 trichloroethane (TCA) had leaked from the tank and